-Every day is a perfect day to educate others on what Down syndrome is and how a person with Down syndrome has positively affected your life!
-As an advocate for people with Down syndrome, consider some of the following ways to celebrate, raise awareness and foster acceptance throughout the community.
+Every day is a perfect day to help others understand what Down syndrome is and how a person with Down syndrome has positively affected your life!
+As an advocate for people with Down syndrome, consider some of the following ways to celebrate, raise awareness and foster acceptance and inclusion throughout the community.

 We invite you to:

-- Become an active Member here!—Most of our events are FREE for members!
+- Become an active participant of the MVDSA community here!—Many of our events are FREE for our community!
 Are you looking to meet other families?
 Are you looking to learn?
 Check out our Calendar

 - Follow us on Facebook and share our posts!
 We’d love to post about your loved one(s) with Down syndrome too – make sure to share photos or videos and stories with us!